tomplex/nugscraper/README.md

   --help                   Show this message and exit.
 ```

-For now, nugscraper won't do the following:
+For now, nugscraper doesn't do the following:
  - rename files; the filename on nugs is what it will be downloaded as
  - split out files by date; you can download multiple albums from